 A self watering pot is an excellent way to keep your plants growing and healthy.
 Because they don't require much of your attention, self watering pots are great for busy people who don't have much time to take care of their plants.
-However, there are some drawbacks to using self watering pots too.
-This article will outline some of the self watering pots pros and cons and problems with self watering pots.

 It isn't easy to maintain the soil moisture level needed for houseplants that prefer moist soil, so they may not need a self-watering planter.
 This self-watering planter guide will find all the information you need.